PhilPasu/Deep-learning-projects/README.md

 # Deep Learning Projects

 This repository is a collection of my deep learning projects and experiments.
 The goal is to practice building models, understand different architectures, and apply them to real-world problems.

-## Projects

-- **Contextual Neural Networks, Optimizers, and Regularization**
-  Exploration of optimization methods, activation functions, and regularization techniques in training neural networks.

-- **Feedforward Neural Networks Simulation**
-  Basic neural network implementation for classification and regression tasks.

-- **Handwritten Digit Recognition with CNNs (MNIST)**
-  Applying Convolutional Neural Networks to the classic MNIST dataset.

-- **LSTM TFEX Price Prediction**
-  Using recurrent neural networks (LSTMs) for time-series forecasting of Thai Futures Exchange (TFEX) price data.

 ## Purpose